 COMP BK

-Article 63
+Article 63 (applies to Art.
+1, 2 & 3) [Post 6 December shadows’ meeting version]

 Establishment of the budget

 1. Each year, the Member in charge shall draw up a provisional draft single programming document of the Authority for the three following financial years setting out the estimated revenue and expenditure, as well as information on staff, from its annual and multi-annual programming and shall forward it to the Executive Board and the Board of Supervisors, together with the establishment plan.